Arakula/blusb_gui/README.md

 ## Dependencies

-blusb_gui currently relies on two open-source libraries whoch should allow a multiplatform build; currently, only a Windows build using Microsoft Visual Studio 2008 has been realized.
+blusb_gui currently relies on two open-source libraries which should allow a multiplatform build; currently, only a Windows build using Microsoft Visual Studio 2008 has been realized.